AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 In all of our experiments observing the increase of headloss throughout the flocculator, we noticed that the pattern of pressure increase was consistently linear with time.
 To best compare experiments we measured the slope at which the pressure increased (∆cm/hr).

+### Tanvi: this is nitpicky, but try to say 'the experiments' instead of 'our experiments'

 ![BarChart](https://raw.githubusercontent.com/AguaClara/high_g_flocculation/master/Slopes%20of%20Pressure%20Increase%207mgl.PNG)
 **Figure 14: Slope of Pressure Increase across 4 different experiments**